spring-attic/scripted-alpha/README.md

 # How do I try it out?

 The only pre-req for trying it out is that you have Node.js installed.
-Grab it from here: [http://nodejs.org/](http://nodejs.org)
+Grab it from here: [http://nodejs.org/](http://nodejs.org).
+The team has been testing with recent versions from 0.6 to 0.8.

 Then you can grab the most recent packaged release from here: